Legislation on batteries make sustainable electric cars

 Viegand Maagøe’s in-depth knowledge regarding EU regulations was used to evaluate which statutory requirements that:

-- eliminate possible environmental impacts and risks
+- eliminated possible environmental impacts and risks

 Aside from studying concrete statutory requirements, Viegand Maagøe analyzed how these requirements will impact the environmental and social challenges that are linked to battery production and its raw materials.
 Viegand Maagøe also assisted the European Commission in executing a traditional impact assessment regarding the proposed requirements.